briando775/PowerBIProject/README.md

 - What is the **overall business health**?
 (Total Transactions, Revenue, Profit, Return Rate)
 - Which **brands drive the most revenue and profitability**?
 - What are the **top and bottom performing products**, and which have the highest **return rates**?
-- How does each **store perform compared to others of the same type**?
+- How does each **store perform compared to others of the same store type**?

 These insights help business leaders:
 - Identify top- and under-performing products/stores